-Even though basmati rice is among the healthiest foods, the Kasturi basmati has a lower glycaemic index than the others, which will help you lose weight.
+Even though basmati rice in India is among the healthiest foods, the Kasturi basmati has a lower glycaemic index than the others, which will help you lose weight.
 It is not only healthy but also flavorful and fragrant.
 Its grains are medium in size in contrast to the conventional basmati rice grains.

 5. Pusa Basmati